vidbina/hackathon-extension/README.md

 - [ ] Create workspace selection dropdown, where user to scope the context to a given workspace
 - [ ] Create Status report list where user can see what the machine is doing

+> [!WARNING]
+> Seems like ZenUML is too new for GH support quite yet, so go to the MermaidJS Live Editor to see what this is all about.

 ```mermaid
 zenuml
     title Prototype